Wilfrider/Cw3racl/README.md

 # What is cl-web3?

-cl-web3 is general web3 rpc access client by common lisp; Applicable to all evm compatible blockchains.
+cl-web3 is general web3 client for rpc api by common lisp; Applicable to all evm compatible blockchains.

 [sourceCode](https://github.com/Wilfrider/cl-web3.git).